Mark-Kramer/Spindle-Detector-Method/README.md

 # Parameter files

+- The parameter file specifies the means and standard deviations of the parameter distributions used to detect spindles.
+- The parameter values differ (slighlty) depending on the type and quantity of data used to train the method.
+- See the linked publications below for details.

 | Publication | Parameter File |
 | --- | --- |
 | [Kramer et al., 2021](https://www.jneurosci.org/content/41/8/1816) | `Original_Spindle_Detector.mat` |